RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 ------------------------

-If you use FileZilla (Windows users) for files transfer you will need to change your login type to :guilabel:`interactive` in :guilabel:`FileZilla Site Manger` settings.
+If you use FileZilla (Windows users) for files transfer you will need to change your login type to :guilabel:`interactive` in :guilabel:`FileZilla Site Manager` settings.
-For exact instructions please see `Filezilla Site Manger <https://wiki.filezilla-project.org/Site_Manager>`_
+For exact instructions please see `Filezilla Site Manager <https://wiki.filezilla-project.org/Site_Manager>`_

 .. figure:: images/filezilla.png
    :align: center